chy1010/notes/linux-and-shell/usage-of-vim.md

 - `A`: moves the cursor to the end of the line and enters insert mode
 - `O`: inserts a new line above the current one and enters insert mode on the new line

+## enter search mode

+- `/`: use regular expression and enter into the search mode
+    * `n`: in search mode, go to the next target
+    * `N`: in serach mode, go back to the previous

 ### enter visual mode
 - `v`: visual mode

 ### enter command mode

 - `:`: enter command mode

+### delete mode

+- `d`: enter delete mode, and press the following key:
+    - `d`: delete the line that the cursor at.
+    - `$`: delete the rest part after the cursor of the same line.
+    - `0` or `^`: delete the part from the beginning of the line to the position at which the cursor is.